stevens-armlab/cube-ground-truth-data/post_process_numpy/README.md

 each coordinate has 3 components as they are in R3.
 Ad hoc for this problem and the csvs provided.
 If N Points are specified in the csvs, then sampleSize points are sampled for each plane.
 Removes any points with any components above threshold.
+A properly formatted file is shown in the raw_data folder.

 ##### visualizeResults(planes: list[Plane], intersections: np.ndarray, terms: list[str], axisLengths: list[float], planePoints: np.ndarray, graphPlanes: bool=True, graphPoints: bool=True, graphIntersections: bool=True) -> None